GalvanizeDataScience/zipfian-distribution/README.md

 ## Contributing

 Contributions are much appreciated and this repository is meant to be a living document.
-Open issues or submit [pull requests](https://help.github.com/articles/creating-a-pull-request) if you have a favorite library I missed or new platform to run this on.
+Open issues or submit [pull requests](https://help.github.com/articles/creating-a-pull-request) if you have a favorite library I missed or a new platform to run this on.

 1. Fork it.
 2. Create a branch (`git checkout -b my_zipfian`)